NicoleTobal/mail-sender-service/README.md

     - subject: type String
     - message: type String

+- **POST /api/subscribe**, receives:
+    - email: type String

 ### Run local

-First all environment variables need to be exported and then run:
+First all environment variables need to be exported, then configure the values in the config.json and then run:

 > npm start